gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-09-28-Ladies-Get-In-Formation.md

 <img src="https://raw.githubusercontent.com/gerardrobertkirwin/gerardrobertkirwin.github.io/master/assets/img/WiP_Plots/North_America_Final_Ridge_Plot.png" width="600">

 I filtered and arranged the countries using dplyr by the highest percent in 2018 and copied the output.
-I know it would have been cleaner to have this output transferred in the plot using reference code but I was unable to get it to work on my console.
+I know it would have been cleaner to have this output transferred in the plot using reference code, but I was unable to get it working on my console.

 The ridge shows the deviation in the time period of the data and the color is related to the percent.
 This means the shape of each line shows us how much change there has been in the last 20 years.
 Bell-like curves have changed little where curves that look like rolling hills have changed quite a bit.
-The graph shows us in most countries there hasn't been much change, including in the United States.
+The graph shows little change in most countries, including in the United States.
 The graph has the added side effect of showing each country clearer than the line graph did.

 Conclusions
 ---------------